syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/getting-started.md

 {% endhighlight %}

+### Creating the SfRotator Instance
-* Now add the SfRotator control with a required optimal name by using the included namespace.
+Create the SfRotator control using the included namespace:

 {% highlight C# %}